When the Media Calls...

 - At the end of the interview, double check that the reporter has noted your name, title and Pomona College affiliation correctly, including spelling.

-- Ask the reporter if he or she knows when the story will appear in print or on air.
+- Ask the reporter if they know when the story will appear in print or on air.
 The Communications Office will then be able to better track the results.

 - Don't hesitate to call the reporter back if you think of or find new information that may be helpful.

-- Lastly, e-mail Mark Kendall in Communications with information about the interview (reporter's name, media outlet, subject, date and time of airing or print date).
-The Communications Office will try to get you a copy of the result.
+- Lastly, email Patricia Vest in Communications with information about the interview (reporter's name, media outlet, subject, date and time of airing or print date).

 Special Tips for Broadcast Interviews